Ifarf/Pc-build-intel-i3-9100f/README.md

 - Upgrade to SSD for faster performance
 - Increase RAM capacity
 - Improve airflow and cooling
+- Optimize cable management to improve airflow and internal organization
 ---

 ## 📎 Summary